-Dr Madsen Pirie on spending cuts and its link to our future prosperity.
+Dr Madsen Pirie writes on the subject of spending cuts and their link to our future prosperity.

 The C-word is out in the open.
 The Prime Minister previously insisted the debate was between indiscriminate and savage Tory cuts, versus Labour’s investment in public services.
 The Prime Minister uses the term “investment” as we might talk about “investing” in a Mars Bar, which most people would call spending.
 Now Lord Mandelson has described Labour policy not as big spending, but as wise spending, to be contrasted with Tory “savage cuts”.